-Most salient among the types of government misconduct alleged in these cases are: (1)

-Farak's drug theft and evidence tampering and being under the influence of drugs (or withdrawal)

-while at work during her entire period of employment at the Amherst lab; (2) the AGO's withholding of exculpatory evidence; and (3) the AGO's failure to investigate adequately in 2013 the scope of Farak's misconduct.
-Other claims of misconduct by government actors, including shown by themselves to merit post-conviction relief for the reasons explained above.
+Most salient among the types of government misconduct alleged in these cases are: (1) Farak's drug theft and evidence tampering and being under the influence of drugs (or withdrawal) while at work during her entire period of employment at the Amherst lab; (2) the AGO's withholding of exculpatory evidence; and (3) the AGO's failure to investigate adequately in 2013 the scope of Farak's misconduct.
+Other claims of misconduct by government actors, including Burnham, and failings, such as the deficiencies in operating the Amherst lab, have not been shown by themselves to merit post-conviction relief for the reasons explained above.